biobakery/metawibele/README.md

 		* Similarly, you can also specify the installation directory using --prefix option which will install the python package into the directory `$YOUR_INSTALL_DIR` that is a directory on PYTHONPATH and which Python reads ".pth" files from.
 You might need to add `$YOUR_INSTALL_DIR/bin` to your `$PATH` as it might not be included by default.

-#### Download databases
+#### Prepare databases
+##### UniRef database
 UniRef databases are required if you will use MetaWIBELE to do global-homology based annotation and taxonomic annotation.

+Option 1: download uniref databases (Recommended)

-These databases have been host by [HUMAnN](https://github.com/biobakery/humann).
+* We have buit these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been host by [HUMAnN](https://github.com/biobakery/humann).
 You can download these databases by using HUMAnN utility scripts and provid `$UNIREF_LOCATION` as the location to install the database.

-* Download the full UniRef90 database (11.0GB, recommend):
+* Download the full UniRef90 database (11.0GB):

 	`$ humann2_databases --download uniref uniref90_diamond $UNIREF_LOCATION`